Unity-Technologies/furioos-sdk-js/README.md

 const player = new Player("123.456", "containerDivId", options);
 ```
-When you launch your site in debug mode, the stream is not displayed, the following message will be displayed in your player.
+When you launch your site in debug mode, the stream is not displayed, the following message will appear on your player.

 <img src=".docs/assets/debug-mode.png" width="400">

 #### Unity Side